-Furthermore the Club operates an Equality Policy, an Anti-Discrimination Policy that lays out its commitment to eliminate all discriminatory behaviour and the Club recognises its responsibility to the safety and well-being of children and young persons who participate in the Football in the Community scheme’s activities.
+Furthermore the Club operates an Equality & Anti-Discrimination Policy that lays out its commitment to eliminate all discriminatory behaviour and the Club recognises its responsibility to the safety and well-being of children and young persons who participate in the Football in the Community scheme’s activities.
 The Club has adopted a formal Child Protection Policy and ensures that all personnel adhere to it accordingly.

 In addition, where appropriate, supporter’s views are periodically solicited via the Club’s official matchday programme, the issue of questionnaires and leaflets, invitation through local newspaper and radio broadcasts and occasional forums.

 The Club publishes its position on major policy issues via the official matchday programme as well as on its web site and in press releases and agreed articles in the local media.